 5. Calculate the estimated number of pages in the shadow page pool.
 The database engine uses a pool for shadow paging.
-Use the following formula to estimate the number of pages in the pool:
+Use the following formula to estimate its number of pages:

 Size of the shadow page pool = (number of keys + 1) (average number of inserts, updates, and deletes) (number of concurrent transactions)